Wondering why moorland fires get started deliberately? I think the answer goes back a long way…

 My stone-age predecessor would have seen flints, painstakingly shaped into axes or scrapers, used to prepare food for cooking.
 Heating the flint stone and allowing it to cool makes it easier to knock off the flakes that fall away to leave a useable blade — and modern humans were doing that 70,000 years ago.
 Another tool, a wooden spear, came from sharpening the ends of tree branches.
 Poking the branch into the fire helps harden the wood.
 It makes it more brittle, too, but at least fire speeds up the laborious scraping to get a point on the spear.

 Flint knapping goes back perhaps 1.5 million years.
 Wooden spears have been found that are 400,000 years old.
 Maybe the heat-treated refinement of both kinds of tool was first discovered by accident, as early artisans worked near the fire.
 But something more like experiment eventually took hold.
 Technology gains in reach through combination.
 A wooden handle with a flint fastened to one end might make a javelin.
 It has a better blade and you can throw it instead of spear-thrusting at close quarters — faster and safer.
-But try jamming the flint into a notch in the wood, but it won’t be very secure in action.
+But try jamming the flint into a notch in the wood, and it won’t be very secure in action.
 Tying a blade on to a branch is awkward, because a blade sharp enough to penetrate animal hide will also cut twine.
 The workable solution to joining things that are separate was a strong adhesive.